Vestigial twin

-Most vestigial limbs are non-functional, and although they may have bones, muscles and nerve endings, they are not under the control of the host.
-The possession of six or more digits on the hands and feet (polydactyly) usually has a genetic or chromosomal cause, and is not a case of vestigial twinning.
+Most vestigial limbs are non-functional, and although they may have bones, muscles, and nerve endings, they are not under the control of the host.
+The limbs can pose problems in redirecting necessary resources such as blood to the nonfunctional limbs while the body lacks these resources.
+Additionally, the presence of six or more digits on the hands and feet (polydactyly) is typically caused by a genetic or chromosomal anomaly and is not considered a case of vestigial twinning.